GLICON/Advertising_Sales_and_Budget/README.md

 - [References](#references)

 # Project Overview
 This projects aims to analyze the relationship between advertising budgets across different media channels (TV, Radio, Newspaper) and their impact on sales.
-The objective is to unconer insights intonhow budget allocations influence sales outcomes, identoify trends and provide actionabe recommendations for optimizing advertising strategies.
+The objective is to uncover insights into how budget allocations influence sales outcomes, identify trends and provide actionabe recommendations for optimizing advertising strategies.

 ## Data Sources
 The primary dataset is provided in the file "Advertising Budget and Sales.csv" containing 200 rows and 4 columns: